dcb-events/dcb-events.github.io/docs/about.md

 ## Contact Us

-For collaborations, suggestions, or just to connect, feel free to reach out to us through our social profiles!
+For collaborations, suggestions, or just to connect, feel free to reach out to us through via [email](mailto:hello%40dcb.events) or our social profiles!

----

-> _This site is maintained with passion and commitment by a community of DCB enthusiasts._